 Money tight?
 Time tight?
 Money abundant?
 Are you somewhere in between?
 Perhaps you’re hesitant about the investment of both, so check this out:

-If somewhere in between, I would check out my Standard Coaching for those of you who are lukewarm, and who want to see what performance training is all about.
+If somewhere in between, I would check out my Strong Female Athlete Jump Start Program for those of you who are lukewarm, and who want to see what performance training is all about.
 Here is a testimonial from someone doing this program: